burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 You could do the same for **iq** city and compare both of them (correlations are different).

-If you look on this heatmap it's obvious which features are correlated with each other and which are not.
+If you look at this heatmap it's obvious which features are correlated with each other and which are not.
 You should be aware there are positive and negative correlations (dark blueish and dark red).
 Features without correlation are white.
-There are groups of positively correlated features and unsuprisely they are refering to the same type of measurement (correlation between *station\_min\_temp\_c* and *station\_avg\_temp\_c*).
+There are groups of positively correlated features and unsurprisingly they are referring to the same type of measurement (correlation between *station\_min\_temp\_c* and *station\_avg\_temp\_c*).
 But there are also correlations between different kind of features (like *reanalysis\_specific\_humidity\_g\_per\_kg* and *reanalysis\_dew\_point\_temp\_k*).
-We should also focus on the correlation between **total\_cases** and the rest of features because that's what we have to predict.
+We should also focus on the correlation between **total\_cases** and the rest of the features because that's what we have to predict.

 This time we're out of lack because nothing is really strongly correlated with our target.
-But we still should be able to pick most important features for out model.
-Looking on the heatmap is not that useful right now so let me switch to bar plot.
+But we still should be able to pick the most important features for our model.
+Looking on the heatmap is not that useful right now so let me switch to the bar plot.

 ```python
 sorted_y = corr.sort_values(by='total_cases', axis=0).drop('total_cases')